Development and Refurbishment Finance

 Development Finance

-Loans are generally larger than £800K with limits specific to the applicant and their previous experience and banks have greater demands compared to refurbishment loans.
+Loans sizes tend to start from £200Kwith limits specific to the applicant and their previous experience and banks have greater demands, compared to refurbishment loans.

 The different sources of development finance available are listed below: